Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 For example, offering your customers omnichannel customer service means they can reach out to you through whatever channel suits them best—whether it’s live chat, social media, in-app messaging, phone, or email:

-Customer profiles build a rich picture of each customer based on their interactions with your business across different channels.
-This gives any agent connecting with a customer an immediate overview of that customer’s history and needs.
+Customer profiles are a feature of RingCX that can help.
+They let you build a rich picture of each customer based on their interactions across different channels.
+Any agent connecting with a customer gets an immediate overview of their history and needs, while customers are saved the trouble of repeating themselves to different agents:

 3. Communicate clearly